Rishab-Kumar09/AR-Tetris/README.md

 ## Acknowledgments

+- MediaPipe team for the hand tracking SDK
-- Flutter team for the amazing framework
+- CameraX team for the camera API
-- Camera plugin contributors
 - The Tetris Company for the original game concept

-## Contact

-For any queries or suggestions, please open an issue in the GitHub repository.